Agni2/Training-Assignment_02/README.md

 # Training-Assignment_02
+## Problem 2: Array Transformation Cost Minimization

-## You are given an integer array A of size N. You can perform the following operation any
+### You are given an integer array A of size N. You can perform the following operation any
 number of times:
 • Choose any index i and replace A[i] with A[i] + K or A[i] - K, where K is a fixed integer.